A Child's First Dental Visit Fact Sheet

 minutes or less.

-Help your child brush his or her own teeth until 7 to 8 years of age.
-Allow the child
+Help your child brush his or her own teeth until age 7 or 8.
+Have the child watch

 Limit foods and treats that increase tooth decay.
 This includes hard or sticky candies,